maxi1123/oepfelbank-assessment-express/README.md

 - Run `nvm install <node-version>`
 - Use the environment `nvm use <node-version>`
 - In the project root run `npm install`
+- ⚠️ *Read .env.example and follow the instructions*

 ## ⚙️ Development server